HarkerDev/harker-bell-server/docs/internal/schemas.md

 # Database Schemas

-This page contains database schemas used for data stored in MongoDB.

 ::: warning Note
-This page is meant for internal use only.
+This page is scary and is meant for internal use only.
 :::

+This page contains database schemas for documents stored in MongoDB.

 ### Collection `harker-bell/schedules`
 ```js